McNopper/OpenGL/GLUS/README.txt

 If you get build errors:

 - Please make sure, that you install all the needed header and libraries.
 - Pre-build libraries are located in the External project folder.
-If you want, replace these libraries with your own build.
+If you want/need to, replace these libraries with your own build.
 - Libraries for the Raspberry PI platform are not included.
 - Libraries for the i.MX6 platform are not included.
 - Libraries for OpenGL ES and OpenVG are not included.